 Luckily, Scott was with me so I yell: GET THE KIDS OUT OF THE CAR I’M HEADING TO THE ATM.

-5 seconds later I’m shoving my bank card into one of the 18 slots ATM’s now have as my rival steps onto the sidewalk thwarted.
-I take a breathe and find where I’m supposed to put the card while my kids run up to me and ooh and ah over the many shiny buttons and slots and screens.
+Five seconds later, I’m shoving my bank card into one of the eighteen slots ATM’s now have as my rival steps onto the sidewalk thwarted.
+I take a breath and find where I’m supposed to put the card while my kids run up to me and ooh and ah over the many shiny buttons and slots and screens.

-I’m about to type in my password into the keyboard when I notice my rival is in MY ATM BUBBLE.
+I’m about to type in my password into the keyboard when I notice this stranger is in MY ATM BUBBLE.

 Yes, I know I beat her to the machine, but I parked first and closest.
 She had no good reason to be inching in, and I had every good reason to think she’s spying on my password because why else would she be disrespecting the bubble?